Ken Hirai

-Ken Hirai (平井 堅, Hirai Ken) is a Japanese R&B and pop singer.
+Ken Hirai (平井 堅, Hirai Ken) is a Japanese singer-songwriter.
 Since his debut, Hirai has worked as a model, actor, composer, lyricist, singer, and brand ambassador.

-During his career, Hirai has released 45 singles and nine studio albums as of January 2019.
+During his career, Hirai has released forty-seven singles and eleven studio albums as of January 2024.
 According to Oricon, his single Hitomi o Tojite (Close Your Eyes) became the best-selling single of 2004 in Japan, while his compilation album Ken Hirai 10th Anniversary Complete Single Collection '95–'05 "Utabaka" became the best-selling album of 2006 in Japan.

 Early life

 Born on January 17, 1972, in Higashiōsaka, Osaka, Ken Hirai grew up in Nabari, Mie.

 Career

-1995–2000
+1995–2000: Un-balanced, Stare At, The Changing Same

 Signing with Sony, he released his first single in 1995, but to no great success.
-Hirai used the next four years to consolidate his style and take time out – he only released one single each in 1997 and 1998 and did not produce any new music during 1999.
+Hirai used the next four years to consolidate his style and take time out – he only released one single each in 1997 and 1998, and did not produce any new music during 1999.
 Fans waited until 2000 for a third album from Hirai, The Changing Same.
 It was the first single, "Rakuen" (楽園), that established him as a major player in the Japanese sales charts and overseas.
 Hirai was voted "Best New Japanese Act" in a pop poll organized by the RTHK radio station in Hong Kong.